-The Company has established a remuneration committee (the "Remuneration Committee") on 7 December 2020 with written terms of reference in compliance with Code B.1 of the Corporate Governance Code as set out in Appendix 14 to the Listing Rules.
+The Company has established a remuneration committee (the "Remuneration Committee") on 7 December 2020 with written terms of reference in compliance with Code B.1 of the Corporate Governance Code (which has been re-numbered as Code E.1 of the Corporate Governance Code since 1 January 2022) as set out in Appendix 14 to the Listing Rules.
 The primary functions of our Remuneration Committee are to make recommendations to the Board on the overall remuneration policy and structure relating to all Directors, Supervisors and senior management of the Group and review performance based remuneration.